gi-no/blog_mean_stack/article2.md

 ### Full-text search

-Regular expression search works, but it will be getting slow if we have many messages.
+Regular expression search works, but it will become slow if we have many messages.

 So, let's use full-text search MongoDB provides.
-MongoDB have '$text' / '$search' operator for full text search.
-For full-text search, we don't(can't) specify field to search.
+MongoDB have '$text' / '$search' operators for full text search.
+For full-text search, we don't (can't) specify field to search.